Byron Buxton Player Props: Twins vs. Yankees

 Byron Buxton At The Plate

-- Buxton leads Minnesota in slugging percentage (.512) and total hits (13) this season.
+- Buxton leads Minnesota with 13 hits and a team-best slugging percentage of .489.

-- Buxton has picked up a hit in nine of 11 games this year, with multiple hits four times.
+- Buxton has gotten at least one hit in 75.0% of his games this season (nine of 12), with more than one hit four times (33.3%).

-- He has hit a long ball in two of 11 games played this season, and in 4.4% of his plate appearances.
+- He has hit a home run in two of 12 games played this season, and in 4.1% of his plate appearances.

-- In two games this year, Buxton has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In two games this year, Buxton has driven in a run, and in both of those games he had multiple runs batted in.

-- In seven of 11 games this season, he has scored, including multiple runs once.
+- In eight of 12 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.